klee29/devopsproject/1stAttempt/Readme.md

-   First Attempt: Set up all environment without Automation & Configuration concept
+# First Attempt: Set up all environment without Automation & Configuration concept

-What should I think about this?
+## What should I think about this?
 - What kind of element we need to think?
 Server: AWS, Service: Apache Tomcat, MySQL, Jenkins, Github
 - What else?
 All service runs on docker
 - What is unfamiliar concept on me?
 Configuration (Docker, Kubernetes, Jenkins, Github, and etc) Let's try:

-1) Make a server - In my case, I use Amazon web service with free-tier account.
+1) **Make a server** - In my case, I use Amazon web service with free-tier account.

-2) Install all service on the server - <Bold>docker<Bold>:
+2) **Install all service on the server - docker:**
 - Update Machine: sudo apt-get update
 - Download Dependencies: sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common
       apt-transport-https: allows package manager to transfer files and data over https